Read Chromatographic Data

 The read_agilent

-method also reads rdl formatted *.txt files.
+function also reads rdl formatted *.txt files.

 Chromeleon files can be read in with the read_chromeleon